SamuelPloskonka/au-code-repro/README.md

 **GitHub** can also be a good place to store your raw data upon publication, but see the [**GitHub** and scientific data storage](#github-and-scientific-data-storage) section below.

-## Let's get going with git and GitHub!
+## Getting started with git and GitHub!

 From here on I'll assume that you're mainly coding for statistical purposes using R and R Studio, and that both as well as [git](https://git-scm.com/downloads) are fully set up on your computer.